gggabbby/CNN/README.md

 # Crowd Counting with Convolutional Neural Network Model

-This item is used to analyze and predict the number of people in the given image.
+This project is used to analyze and predict the number of people in the given image.
 It can be used to analyze the number of people in a mall in order to prevent overcrowding and avoid mishaps from taking place.

 ## Data Source